Keeley Davis (rugby league): 2021

 Keeley was a member of the Dragons team that finished in 2nd place during the season and lost 16-4 to the Sydney Roosters in the grand final at Leichhardt Oval on 10 April 2022.

 2022

 Keeley is a member of the Dragons team in the 2022 NRLW season.

+2023

+Keeley Joined the Sydney Roosters NRLW team.
+They finished 2nd on the NRLW ladder.
+They lost in round 3 of the NRLW finals series to the Gold Coast Titans 12-0.